calroth/watch-kit-pro/README.md

 Watch Kit Pro <img src="Wearable/src/template/res/mipmap-xhdpi/ic_launcher.png" height="48" width="48" alt="Watch Kit Pro icon" />
 =============

 Custom-design your own watch faces.
-Millions of combinations.
+Thousands of combinations.
 Free forever.

 Introduction
 ------------

 Watch Kit Pro is a custom watch face design kit for Wear OS.
 It allows you to customise your own watch faces for Wear OS smartwatches.
 You can tweak the watch hands, ticks and background.
-There are millions of combinations for you to explore.
+There are thousands of combinations for you to explore.

 Watch Kit Pro is free to download and own forever.
 You don't need to pay for it.
 There's no catch.
 There's no in-app purchases or paid upgrades.
 It's Free Software released to you under the [GNU